ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 ```

 Run the code.
-Out of the 10 days you see  in front of you?
+Out of the 10 days you see in front of you:

 Which day was the cloudiest?